Data Import/Export

 Features:

-- Preserve complete data structures
+- Retain the complete data structure

-- Support nested objects and arrays
+- Supports nested objects and arrays

-- Export all fields by default
+- Exports all fields by default

 Field Configuration:

-- Specify fields: Only export specified fields.
+- Specify fields: Exports only the specified fields

 CSV Format Export